omrisk/dotfiles/README.md

 ### Using Git and the bootstrap script

 You can clone the repository wherever you want.
-(I like to keep it in `~/Projects/dotfiles`, with `~/dotfiles` as a symlink.)
+The bootstrap script will create symlinks to your home directory using [stow](https://www.gnu.org/software/stow/).
+This allows for easier experimentation and testing across systems.

-The bootstrapper script will pull in the latest version and copy the files to your home folder.
+The bootstrap script will pull in the latest version and link the files to your home folder.

 ```bash
 git clone https://github.com/omrisk/dotfiles.git && cd dotfiles && source bootstrap.sh